SenpaiHunters/SpotOn/README.md

 Of course, Chrome will still be fully supported

 ### Safari
-This is spotty, however, currently Safari is unsupported (sorry, will look into it)
+This is spotty, however, currently, Safari is unsupported (sorry, will look into it)

 ### Orion
-Same as Safari (as it's WebOS, but it can have exstnetions!).
+Same as Safari (as it's WebOS, but it can have extensions!).
 Currently, it is unsupported but, soon this will be ported!
 Stay on the lookout.

 ### Oprea GX
 Supported, it's Chromium...